The main objectives of this learning unit are to learn about different types

 - Examining other documents that may be required in International business transactions.

-Example of the course Import export documents:
+Example of the learning unit Import export documents:

 Most International trade transactions require some transport documents, administrative documents, commercial documents and